 David Moyes returned to West Ham for a second spell in December 2019.

-In 2020/21 he impressively led the Hammers to 6th and qualification into the Europa League.
+In 2020/21 he impressively led the Hammers to 6th and qualification into the Europa League, then reached the semi-finals of the competition the following season.

 Moyes started out as a coach at Preston North End, and his potential was quickly recognised as he was made assistant to Gary Peters at the club.
 The Scot was then fast-tracked into the top job at Deepdale in November 1998 after Peters was sacked, and he immediately saved them from relegation from the old Division Two.